How I became “glue”

 Like other “Glue” types in the Type II Misfit category, I was in an odd position: a early/mid-level employee with senior or better skills in many critical but less technical areas, and far less rigorous engineering experience, because when you’re in front of a customer and need a solution right now, rigorous detailed engineering is not the answer.
 I eventually took a few months off to ski, then on the advice of one of my first managers I applied to business school and never looked back.

-I do still wonder what might have been had I been slotted into a different job early, or had I decided to take a step or two back to return to hardcore programming.
-I was good at it and might have done better for myself, but it’s impossible to know.
+I do still wonder what might have been had I been slotted into a different job early, or had I decided to take a step or two back to return to hardcore engineering.
 Of the members of my original training class, I’m one of only two who remained in a tech-related field over the long haul.
 The other remained in that organization for his entire career and eventually occupied the CTO role.
 But maybe that’s to be expected.
 We were all hired for more generic problem-solving skills, not because we had a CS degree.
 Not surprising that many of us found lots of other places to apply those skills.

 Epilogue: